rcl-ssl/docs/autorenew/test.md

 ## Testing the Functions

-In this section, you will learn how to test the RCL Lest Encrypt AutoRenew functions.
+In this section, you will learn how to test the RCL AutoRenew functions.

 - In the Azure portal, open the function app and open the functions